Jeremy Pena Preview, Player Props: Astros vs. Padres

 Jeremy Pena At The Plate

-- Pena enters this game on a five-game hitting streak.
-In his last games, he's hitting .400.
+- Pena enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .346.

-- Pena has driven home a run in 33 games this season (25.6%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on three occasions..
+- Pena has an RBI in 33 of 130 games this season, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.